Melbourne's flourishing small-batch spirits scene offers plenty for the gin enthusiast.

 By Paul Chai

 1806 is housed in a historic building on Exhibition Street in Melbourne's city centre.
 The name comes from the year that the word “cocktail” was first used in print, and they take their drinks very seriously.
 The menu is a chronological journey through cocktail history from the punch era of 1650 to today, all presented in ornate surrounds with dark red velvet chairs and low-slung leather couches.
 The well-stocked bar hosts a range of gins such as Four Pillars from the Yarra Valley.
-Try the aviation from, what 1806 calls the "movie star" cocktail era of 1900 to 1919.
+Try the cocktail named 'Aviation,' from what 1806 calls the "movie star" cocktail era of 1900 to 1919.

 The laneway that houses this cocktail bar was once Melbourne’s red-light district before it was cleaned up in the late 1800s, and the name Romeo Lane is a nod to this former, seedier time.
 Now though, the lane is full of restaurants and bars like this one that serves classic cocktails in a setting that evokes a European café.
 This nod to the Continent is also evident in the drinks list where gin is often the star in cocktails such as the quill: gin with French fortified wine Lillet Rouge, Campari and a dash of absinthe.